 The XML type NsPrefixMappingType SHALL implement the requirements defined in the NsPrefixMapping component.

-The NsPrefixMappingType XML element SHALL be defined as in XML Schema file [FILE NAME] whose location is detailed in clause [CLAUSE FOR LINK TO THE XSD], and is copied below for information.
+The NsPrefixMappingType XML element SHALL be defined as in XML Schema file [FILE NAME] whose location is detailed in clause [CLAUSE FOR LINK TO THE XSD] and is copied below for information.

 <xs:complexType name="NsPrefixMappingType">